An official website of the United States government

 Additional Requirements:

 • Nominees must possess a final TS/SCI security clearance by the course start date.
-Clearances must also remain validthrough course end date.
+Clearances must also remain valid through course end date.

 • Nomination criteria (except security clearance) may be waived, subject to AQIC Commandant right-fit determination.